datawithdata/mlops-deployment-ecs/README.md

 #### <img src="https://github.com/datawithdata/mlops-deployment-ecs/blob/main/logos/git-actions.png" width="20" height="20"> **10) download-s3**

-This Python code is crafted to download the machine learning (ML) model when Git Actions triggers occur.
-It fetches the ML model from S3, utilizing metadata retrieved from DynamoDB, generated through the model-registry function.
-This Python code will be fetched from S3 upon Git Actions triggers.
+When a Docker image is built through the Git repository at https://github.com/datawithdata/docker-image, this Python code will be retrieved from S3 upon Git Actions triggers.
+The Python code is designed to download the machine learning (ML) model when Git Actions triggers occur.
+It fetches the ML model from S3, utilizing metadata retrieved from DynamoDB, which is generated through the model-registry function.